donadonny/Fitting-Room/README.md

 * Reinstate report and voting functionality
 * Localize all strings
 * The following line crashed a Samsung s8+ (API 24) with a can not divide by 0 error (only once after dozens of photos were uploaded)
+    * BIG CHANCE IT WAS DUE TO A FAULTY UPLOAD.
 ```java
  if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.N) {
                         prog = toIntExact(100* taskSnapshot.getBytesTransferred()/taskSnapshot.getTotalByteCount());